 Register online at http://adventurefirstyear.wvu.edu.
 Programs are first-come, first-served.
 You must have your WVU ID # and password available to register (this number will be listed in your WVU acceptance letter).
 Please note that registration for programs will NOT automatically register you for academic credits.
 See the "Academic Credits" section below for details

 Once your online registration is completed, you will download a letter welcoming you to the program and containing instructions for necessary program paperwork that must be filled out and returned within 14 days of registering on-line.
 All program paperwork is available at http://adventurefirstyear.wvu.edu/registeredstudents

 How do I pay or how am I billed for my program?

-The only cost, for any of our programs, is the non-refundable commitment/processing fee.
+The only cost, for any of our programs, is the non-refundable commitment/processing fee of $95.
 Students who qualify for additional financial assistance AND complete the summer portion of our programs will have that fee removed from their student account in early August.
-Programs are all-inclusive: food, transportation, lodging, etc. After you register for a program, the processing fee will be applied directly to your student account and posted in early July of 2018.
+Programs are all-inclusive: food, transportation, lodging, etc. After you register for a program, the processing fee will be applied directly to your student account and posted in early July of 2019.
 Adventure WV does not accept payment in any other form.
-Hence, you will pay for this fee at the same time you pay for all of your Fall courses.
-Your fee will appear in your STARWEB account: Orientation Trips (ADV WV Transition Orient Trip) or Mountaineer Quest (AWV Mountaineer Quest).
-You will receive an email to your MIX address from the Office of Student Accounts, letting you know the balance of your account.
-Typically, students are able to view and pay for changes to their accounts at the end of July.
+Hence, you will pay for this fee at the same time you pay for all of your fall courses.
+The $95 fee will appear on your fall billing statement as: MAVO (ADV WV Trips).
+You will receive an email to your MIX address from the Mountaineer Hub, if you have balance due after financial aid and scholarships, are applied.

 Is it true I get academic credits for going on a First-Year Trip?